-I think it takes a lot of courage for people who have previously been quite extreme in their beliefs and way of life to change their mind and do things differently.
+I think it takes a lot of courage for people who have previously been quite rigid in their beliefs and way of life to change their minds and do things differently.

 It’s normal that our values and perspective change as our experiences of life change and I think it takes a brave person to make such a radical u-turn and embrace it regardless of what other people may think.